KevinL852/SirenSetting_Limit_Adjuster/README.md

 # I did not create this plugin, I only updated it for use on FiveM gamebuild b2802.
 You can find the original/NOT UPDATED plugin here: https://www.lcpdfr.com/downloads/gta5mods/scripts/28560-sirensetting-limit-adjuster/
-## DO NOT DOWNLOAD THE PLUGIN FROM LCPDFR.COM IF YOU WANT IT TO WORK WITH GAMEBUILD 2802

 This plugin raises various siren limits in GTA V/FiveM.

 How to install the plugin:
 1. Download the .asi and extract the .zip to your desktop.
-(Click green 'Code' button and select 'Download ZIP')
+(Click green 'Code' button and select 'Download ZIP'(In Github, NOT lcpdfr.com))
 2. Open the "FiveM Application Data" folder and navigate to the "plugins" folder.
 If you don't have a plugins folder, create one.
 3. Drag & drop the "SirenSetting_Limit_Adjuster_b2802.asi" into the plugins folder and you should be good to go.